Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Introduction

-By now, femtosecond laser-induced changes of the effective magnetic anisotropy field has been shown to be one of the most common effects, observed in magnetically-ordered dielectrics,\cite{Hansteen-PRL2005,Kimel-Nature2004,Caretta-PRB2015} semiconductors\cite{Hashimoto-PRL2008,Scherbakov-PRL2010} and metals.\cite{Koopmans-PRL2002,Carpene-PRB2010} In all substances ultrafast change of the intrinsic magnetocrystalline and shape anisotropies by femtosecond laser pulses or appearance of a transient anisotropy axis manifest themselves via coherent spin precession, despite very different microscopic mechanisms underlying these processes,\cite{Kirilyuk-RMP2010} related, first of all, to the corresponding electronic band structures.
-For example, excitation by a femtosecond laser pulse of magnetically ordered metals results in subpicosecond increase of the electronic temperature which determines subsequent dynamics of other subsystem.\cite{Wilks-JAP2005,Hohlfeld-PRL1997,Stamm-NatureMat2007} Therefore, in such media changes of the shape and magnetocrystalline anisotropies mostly result from the ultrafast heating.\cite{Koopmans-PRL2002,Carpene-PRB2010} Magnetically ordered dielectrics, in contrast, under the influence of femtosecond laser pulses demonstrate a variety of both thermal and nonthermal mechanisms leading to the anisotropy changes.
+By now, femtosecond laser-induced changes of the magnetic anisotropy has been shown to be one of the most common effects, observed in magnetically-ordered dielectrics,\cite{Hansteen-PRL2005,Kimel-Nature2004,Caretta-PRB2015,Stupakiewicz-arxiv2016} semiconductors\cite{Hashimoto-PRL2008,Scherbakov-PRL2010} and metals.\cite{Koopmans-PRL2002,Carpene-PRB2010,Kats-PRB2016} In all substances ultrafast change of the intrinsic magnetocrystalline and shape anisotropies by femtosecond laser pulses or appearance of a transient anisotropy axis manifest themselves via coherent spin precession, despite very different microscopic mechanisms underlying these processes, related, first of all, to the corresponding electronic band structures.
+For example, excitation by a femtosecond laser pulse of magnetically ordered metals results in subpicosecond increase of the electronic temperature which determines subsequent dynamics of other subsystem.\cite{Wilks-JAP2005,Hohlfeld-PRL1997,Stamm-NatureMat2007} Therefore, in such media changes of the shape and magnetocrystalline anisotropies mostly result from the ultrafast heating\cite{Koopmans-PRL2002,Carpene-PRB2010} and related effects.\cite{Kats-PRB2016} By contrast, magnetically ordered dielectrics subjected to femtosecond laser pulses demonstrate a variety of both thermal and nonthermal mechanisms leading to the anisotropy changes.

+The most prominent nonthermal changes of the magnetic anisotropy in dielectrics under the action of laser pulses were observed in several substituted iron garnets,\cite{Hansteen-PRL2005,Atoneche-PRB2010,Yoshimine-JAP2014,Stupakiewicz-arxiv2016} in which linearly polarized pulses induce a transient anisotropy axis due to charge-transfer optical transitions.
+These results demonstrated feasibility of controlling the magnetic anisotropy by changing the azimuthal angle of the laser pulse polarization.
+Furthermore, this ultrafast photomagnetic effect allowed achieving relatively high amplitudes of laser-induced magnetization precession\cite{Atoneche-PRB2010} and even controllable switching of magnetization.\cite{Stupakiewicz-arxiv2016} Recently, impulsive photomagnetic effect has been discussed in Ref.\,\onlinecite{Koene-PRB2015} as an another candidate for triggering the magnetization precession in a magnetic garnet, which microscopical picture is yet to be understood.
+The laser-induced uniaxial anisotropy mediated by the acoustic phonons has been shown to enhance magnetization of the Cu-based organic-inorganic Heisenberg magnets.\cite{Caretta-PRB2015}